abinit/abinit/doc/tutorial/nlo.md

 If not already done, the reader should read the part on the *PEAD* method.

-Contrary to *PEAD*, with *full DFPT* the electric field is treated analytically, exactly like for second-order derivatives (see [Response-Function 1](rf1)).
+Contrary to *PEAD*, with *full DFPT* the electric field is treated analytically, the same way it is done for the computation of second-order derivatives of the energy (see [Response-Function 1](rf1)).
-Indeed, for second order energy derivatives, one needs first order wavefunctions derivatives with respect to k-points (dataset 3 of *tnlo_2.abi*). to compute second order energy derivatives with an electric field perturbation (dataset 4 of *tnlo_2.abi*).
+One needs first order wavefunctions derivatives with respect to k-points (dataset 3 of *tnlo_2.abi*). to compute second order energy derivatives with an electric field perturbation (dataset 4 of *tnlo_2.abi*).
-It turns out that third order derivatives of the energy, in this context, needs *second* derivatives of wavefunctions with respect to electric fields and k-points.
+It turns out that third-order derivatives of the energy, in this context, needs *second* derivatives of wavefunctions with respect to electric fields and k-points.
-However, to compute the latter one needs *second* derivatives of wavefunctions with respect to k-points only, so in total we need two additional sets of wavefunctions derivatives to compute third order derivatives of the energy.
+To compute the latter one also needs *second* derivatives of wavefunctions with respect to k-points only, so in total we need two additional sets of wavefunctions derivatives.

 Now you can compare the files *tnlo_2.abi* and *tnlofDFPT_2.abi*.
-The first four datasets are identical, so we produce ground state quantities and then first-order wavefunctions derivatives and second derivatives of the energy exactly the same way.
-Let us look at the input file *tnlofDFPT_2.abi*

 {% dialog tests/tutorespfn/Input/tnlofDFPT_2.abi %}

+The first four datasets are identical, so we produce ground state quantities, first-order WF derivatives and second derivatives of the energy exactly the same way.
-Before computing the non-linear terms, there are two additional datasets to compute the needed second-order WFs derivatives, see dataset 5 and 6.
+Before computing the non-linear terms, there are two additional datasets to compute the needed second-order WF derivatives, see dataset 5 and 6.
-They are very similar to dataset 3 (computation of d/dk WFs derivatives), except for the keywords activating second order WFs computation and the reading of the needed files:
+They are very similar to dataset 3 (computation of d/dk WF derivatives), except for the keywords activating second-order WF derivatives computation ([[rf2_dkdk]] and [[rf2_dkde]]) and the reading of the needed files:
 ```
 rf2_dkdk5    1
   getddk5    3